 Though Brussels gets much of the attention, Antwerp is one of the most popular places to live in Belgium for expats thanks to its beauty, culture and international atmosphere.

-The best Antwerp neighbourhoods for expats
+The best Antwerp neighborhoods for expats

-Historic city centre
+Historic city center

-Het Zuid (“The South”) is, appropriately, south of the city centre and home to a lively art scene in Antwerp: museums such as photography museum FOMU and the Museum of Contemporary Art are within walking distance of one another, and the Lambermontmartre open-air art market offers the perfect spot to stroll on Sundays to view one-of-a-kind artwork.
-Besides the art, you will find plenty of restaurants and nightlife in Het Zuid, making it more suited for those who don’t mind a little hustle and bustle.
+Het Zuid (“the South”) is, appropriately, south of the city center.
+It’s home to a lively art scene in Antwerp: museums such as photography museum FOMU and the Museum of Contemporary Art are within walking distance of one another.
+The Lambermontmartre open-air art market offers the perfect spot to stroll on Sundays to view one-of-a-kind artwork.
+Besides the art, there’s plenty of restaurants and nightlife in Het Zuid, making it more suited for those who don’t mind a little noise.
 Het Zuid is also home to one of the international schools in Antwerp, a convenience for families with children.

 Those who need a bit more space may find Zurenborg, southeast of the city center, to be the perfect fit.
 It’s famous for its impressive architecture; townhouses and towering mansions feature diverse Art Nouveau styles.
 Its cozy village-like atmosphere makes it great for families of all ages.

 Because Antwerp is one of Belgium’s largest cities, that does mean that it’s a busy place packed with apartments.
 Thankfully, it sits amidst peaceful suburbs.
 These offer spacious houses for rent with relatively easy access to the city center and plenty of things to do.
 Perhaps one of the most popular suburbs of Antwerp is Deurne.
 Deurne is famous for the massive Rivierenhof, a 130-hectare park filled with waterways, paths, and an open-air theater.
 It’s a paradise for outdoorsy types living in Antwerp.